DigitalLibraryofTennessee/check_and_harvest/README.rst

     $ python run -e http://my-oai-endpoint:8080/OAIHandler -m MODS -p CrossroadstoFreedomr0 -H True

+5. Check and harvest good MODS records from a provider and ensure that the thumbnail and link to the objects resolve.

+    $ python run - e http://my-oai-endpoint:8080/OAIHandler -m MODS -p CrossroadstoFreedomr0 -H True -tu True

 ----------------------------------------------------
 Examples using the OAIChecker Class from dltnchecker
 ----------------------------------------------------